izzygld/izzygld.github.io/README.md

 ### Preview
+* [Newcastle night-life Map](https://izzygld.github.io/newcastle/) Click on the link for a entertaining night-life map of Newcastle upon tyne.
 * [Camerons portifolia](https://izzygld.github.io/optimized/dist/index.html) Click on the link for a optimized version of Camerons portifolia.
 * [pizza page](https://izzygld.github.io/optimized/dist/pizza.html)
 Click on Cam's Pizzeria To order your pizza you need to use the size slider to select the size of your pizza.
 You can scroll throught the selection and choose which one you want to order.